 We might think that inequality is problem in every society but, not so.
 For example, monastics renounce property and have all things in common.
 We say that communism has never worked, but it works in monastic societies, though of course on a small scale and with everyone present strongly and voluntarily committed to that idea.

-Other societies experience inequality or have experienced it without thinking much about it.
+Other societies experience inequality, but seem not to think much of it.
 Neither Homer, Plato, Augustine, Chaucer, Shakespeare, or Austen ever made it a burning issue.
 But we do see the issue move right to the front of political thinking just after Austen in the mid-19th century.** We see it in Marx as well as Dickens, and thereafter inequality could be a rallying cry for political revolution.

 Surely the Industrial Revolution has something to do with this, for it created a society where, having mastered the elements of nature, one could quickly have great material success.
 The first two generations of factory workers at least likely lived at lower standard of living than previously.
 Vast gaps between classes opened up.